 For the Nigerian in diaspora, and even more so for their offspring born abroad and living in the West, it is important that they do not relegate their Nigerian food dishes to the background, in favor of Western diets.

 This is strictly for health and nutritional reasons.
 Medical evidence abounds that the unrefined African food is superior in helping to maintain good health.

 Below are evidence based scientific reasons why you should regularly include Nigerian food items in your menu if you can.

 Plantain is a component of many Nigerian food recipe, like plantain porridge, dodo and rice, plantain fufu, epuoruo, boiled plantain and pepper soup serving, and more.

 This is eaten regularly across Southern, Eastern and Western Nigeria.

 It has been shown to be rich in low GI carbohydrate (good for weight loss diet, and for diabetic patients) that helps in ensuring a slow release of energy over extended period of time.

-More recently, it has been demonstrated in many studies to be rich in soluble plant fibres that helps protects the gut against many infections, and even against Crohn’s disease (Nature Reviews Gastroenterology and Hepatology Journal, 2010 – nature.com).
+More recently, it has been demonstrated in many studies to be rich in soluble plant fibers that helps protects the gut against many infections, and even against Crohn’s disease.

 If you suffer with Crohns disease, try plantain in your diet for six months and see how it will help.